 The concept seems simple enough – someone else was careless and you got hurt.
 But, negligence is harder to prove than you might think – especially when the defendant (or their insurance provider) fights you at every turn.

 That’s where an experienced Houston injury lawyer can help, by investigating your case and gathering supportive evidence.

 Evidence that can be useful is establishing the four elements of negligence include:

 Your lawyer will use this evidence to establish the defendant owed you a duty of care, prove that they didn’t act reasonably under the circumstances, and that you suffered injuries as a result.

 Most don’t – a whopping 95% of personal injury lawsuits settle before the trial state.
 However, that doesn’t mean that your case won’t end up before a judge and jury.

 And, you want to make sure that you have an attorney with litigation experience representing you, even if you don’t make it all the way to trial.

 Why?
 When you’re represented by an experienced trial lawyer, insurance companies and defendants will know that you mean business.
-They’ll know that your lawyer will have prepared for this case as if it will go to trial – and won’t be afraid to reject low offers and take the case to trial.
+They’ll know that your Houston injury attorney will have prepared for this case as if it will go to trial – and won’t be afraid to reject low offers and take the case to trial.
 The other party won’t want to go to trial and might offer more in settlement negotiations to prevent that from happening.